 But tall trees don’t grow by themselves in the desert.

-et al haveobserved, the system doesn’t evaluate quality when dealing with the unfamiliar, it just pushes back.
-In schools this is so typical that it doesn’t merit comment in traditional media.
+et al have observed, the system doesn’t evaluate quality when dealing with the unfamiliar – it just pushes back.
+In schools, this inflexibility is so typical that it doesn’t merit comment in traditional media.
 The world notices when Syria goes dark

 Cultural constraints can make early adopters in technology-based Peeragogy seem like Promethean

 Learners are not fooled by the rhetoric of in loco parentis or vision statements that emphasize “safe, nurturing learning environments.”
 With notable exceptions, today’s school leaders do not know as much about technology as the young people for whom they assume responsibility.
 Still, learners understand survival: they are fighting in unfavorable terrain against an enemy of great power.
 Innovating is impossible and even loudly criticizing school or advocating for change is a risk.
 As a result, many learners do just enough to satisfy requirements without getting involved enough to attract attention.
 Some learners have also internalized the critical voices of authority or the failure of the formal experience as evidence of their own inability: I’m just not any good

 How do we know when we’re really good at something?
 Standardized testing feedback doesn’t help learners improve.
 Most of us don’t have a natural talent for offering or accepting criticism

 put it, “The greatest threat to freedom is the absence of criticism.”